B-Griffinn/Git-for-Web-Development-Project/README.md

   Merge: git-merge - Join two or more development histories together

-  - [ X] Reseach the Git commands `reset `, `revert`, `clean`.
+  - [X] Reseach the Git commands `reset `, `revert`, `clean`.
 These commands will allow you to go back and ammends previous commits you have made.

   ME
   Reset: git-reset - Reset current HEAD to the specified state
   Revert: git-revert - Revert some existing commits
   Clean: git-clean - Remove untracked files from the working tree

-- [ X] Research and set up a Graphical User Interface (GUI) Git console.
+- [X] Research and set up a Graphical User Interface (GUI) Git console.

   ME: I downloaded GitKraken because it was the best looking free GUI Git console.

-- [X ] Research and setup SSH keys with Github, so that you do not need to input your username/password each time you push.
+- [X] Research and setup SSH keys with Github, so that you do not need to input your username/password each time you push.

   ME: I do not need to download this because I am on a windows and it only asked me for a user/pw the first push I conducted.